ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/on-the-mark-consulting.md

 date: 2020-01-01T15:05:10.000Z
 featuredpost: false
 title: On the Mark Consulting
+subtitle: >-
+  • WEB COPY •

-subtitle: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
 featuredimage: /img/temp-background-image.jpg
 logoWhite: /img/onthemark-white.png
 tags: